darkmatterdavson/ds_interiorpacks/README.md

 # How to add MLO interior to package:
 1. Download MLO interior
-2. To the folder stream make directory InteriorName (for example: Example)- Folder hierarchy:
+2. To the folder stream make directory InteriorName (for example: Example)
+3. Sort files by file extension to a given folder according to the recommended hierarchy.

      ExampleMLO
      ├───ybn
      ├───ydr
      ├───ymap
      └───ytyp
+## heading

+###heading